gjeschke/MMMx/docs/source/object_access.rst

 Selections above atom level are ignored.

 Use Matlab built-in function ``cell2mat`` for reforming output for B factor, charge, atomic number, and population into vectors.
+Do this only if you do not want to reassign them later after modification.
+If you do want to reassign, operate on the cell vectors.
 Note that MMMx supports only one B factor per atom, not distinct B factors for locations.

 .. code-block:: matlab